 - email firstname.lastname@example.org

 Once we have received information that a young person would like some help, one of our young people’s drug and alcohol specialists will make contact.
-An appointment will be offered, either at school/college, home or somewhere else that is convenient.

-Once a young person starts working with our service, they will meet regularly with their worker.
+Once a young person starts working with our service, they will speak regularly with their worker.
 This can continue until the young person feels that they have met their goals or that they no longer need support.Is there anything wrong with this page?